vpython/glowscript/GlowScriptOffline/README.txt

 USING THE TEXT EDITOR
 In the text editor, as in the editor at glowscript.org, select one or more lines and press TAB to indent or Shift-TAB to unindent; press Ctrl-/ to toggle commenting of the lines.
 At the moment, find and replace options are not yet available; you can of course copy the program to a local text editor to use find and replace.

-USING PROGRAMS FROM glowscrip.org OR FROM VPYTHON 7 When you download programs from glowscript.org, they are in the form of .py files whose first line is "from vpython import *", like programs created with VPython 7.
+USING PROGRAMS FROM glowscript.org OR FROM VPYTHON 7 When you download programs from glowscript.org, they are in the form of .py files whose first line is a statement about importing vpython, like programs created with VPython 7.
 This first line is understood by the offline package, as is "GlowScript X.Y VPython" or "GlowScript X.Y JavaScript".

 EXPORTING A PROGRAM
 When you click the "Export" button, your program is processed to create code that can be used embedded in your own web site, just like using the option "Share or export this program" at glowscript.org.
 This processed code temporarily replaces your own program code and is selected so that you can simply press Ctrl-C to copy the code, then use a text editor to save this code to a local file that should have the extension ".html".
 When you are connected to the internet, doubleclicking this html file will start up your default browser and run the program.
 You can return to editing your orginal program by clicking the "Restore" button.
 (Notice that there is no need to be able to run the exported html file when disconnected from the internet, because you can run the original program in the offline package.)

 POSSIBLE SLOWDOWN
 If you make a large number of runs, performance degrades due to an accumulation of "WebGL contexts".
 However, there is a simple remedy: reload the web page.

+IMPORT ISSUES
+By default, if you don't start a program with a statement of the form "GlowScript 2.7 JavaScript" or "GlowScript 2.7 RapydScript", it is assumed that this is a VPython program.
+You can also start a program with one of these kinds of Python import statements (or include such an import statement after "GlowScript 2.7 VPython"):

+    from vpython import * # The default; all VPython elements are available from vpython import canvas, box, sphere, vec # This MUST include canvas; box and sphere and vec are available import vpython        # To show a red box, say vpython.box(color=vpython.color.red) import vpython as vp  # To show a red box, say vp.box(color=vp.color.red)

+If you don't include a GlowScript or import statement, this is the same as specifying "from vpython import *".

 USING TEXTURES OR JAVASCRIPT LIBRARIES
 If you don't use textures or JavaScript libraries (using the get_library function), the insructions given above are adequate.
 If you do however use textures or JavaScript libraries, you need to follow these instructions: